lino-framework/lino/docs/admin/install.rst

 Maybe you'll later
 :doc:`write your own Lino application </tutorials/t1>`
-(or get somebody else write it for you), but in a first step we suggest that you choose one of the "batteries included" applications:
+or get somebody else write it for you, but in a first step we suggest that you choose one of the "batteries included" applications:

+- :mod:`lino.apps.dsbe`
+  (a database for social assistants who assist people in finding jobs or education).

 - :mod:`lino.apps.igen`
   (an accounting application focussed on sales)

-- :mod:`lino.apps.dsbe`
-  (a database for social assistants who assist people in finding jobs or education).

 As long as you are just playing around, it is easy to switch between these applications: the only difference is one line in